|TAX ON RENTAL INCOME|

 If you sell a property in Japan while a non-resident (eg. you are living overseas), the buyer must pay 10.21% of the purchase price to the tax office and the remaining 89.79% to you.
 If a capital gain is made, you will also be liable for capital gains tax (see here).
 Any excess can be refunded after submitting a tax return.

-There may be situations where the withholding tax is not required upon sale.
+There may be situations where the withholding tax is not required upon sale, such as when the sale price is below a certain amount.
 Please consult with a tax accountant for more information.

 You will need to appoint a tax agent in Japan to file a tax return on your behalf with the tax office each year.
 If the withholding tax paid is higher than the amount liable, the excess can be refunded.